bzvnr/Renumber-Textile-References/README.md

 ### Installation

-- Download the project from this page by clicking the green `Code` button and downloading the project as a ZIP file
+- Clicking the green `Code` button [on the project's GitHub repository}(https://github.com/bzvnr/Renumber-Textile-References) and download the project as a ZIP file
 - Unzip the file (AKA Extract all)

 ### Configuration

-This part assumes you [downloaded](#installation) or cloned the project.
+This part assumes you [downloaded](./#installation) or cloned the project.
 To update [config.js](./lib/config.js), follow these instructions:

 - Locate the [config.js](./lib/config.js)
-- Open [config.js](./lib/config.js) and update the values of variables to the desired values (ex: referenceSection: "changeTheValueInQuotes").
-Save any changes made
+- Open [config.js](./lib/config.js) and update the values of variables to the desired values (ex: referenceSection: "changeTheValueInQuotes") Save the file to preserve any changes made
 - [Open your system's terminal](https://web.archive.org/web/20220528160004/https://towardsdatascience.com/a-quick-guide-to-using-command-line-terminal-96815b97b955?gi=f465d80a5ddf)
 - In the terminal, navigate to the project's directory (folder)
 - <details>